FaizChishtie/monty/README.md

 # monty
 Monty is a discord bot that helps you build and monitor your discord community in one click.

+## Todo

+- Verify guild `/build` command is only run once per guild with API check.

 ## Setup & Run

 ### Install